Total Rewards Specialist Career Guide

 Total reward specialists are crucial when it comes to the retention of talent within an organization, and ensuring that all employees are set up to thrive in and enjoy their roles.
 They are a vital resource for the long-term health of a company.

-A total rewards specialist sits within the HR department at an organization and works to balance the reward opportunities available to an organization’s people, with the organization’s goals, budgets, and expectations.
+A total rewards specialist sits within the HR department and works to balance the reward opportunities available to employees that align with the organization’s goals, budgets, and expectations.
 They oversee opportunity and create solutions in the following areas:

 - Compensation and benefits.
 Salary, insurance & healthcare, continuing education opportunities, PTO, 401Ks, bonuses, and incentives all fall within compensation and benefits rewards.